Edoardo Agnelli

-Edoardo Agnelli (9 June 1954 – 15 November 2000) was the eldest child and only son of Gianni Agnelli, the industrialist patriarch of Fiat S.p.A., and of Marella Agnelli, who was born Donna Marella Caracciolo di Castagneto.
-He converted to Shia Islam when he was living in New York City, and changed his name to Hisham Aziz.
+Edoardo Agnelli (9 June 1954 – 15 November 2000), also known as Mahdi Agnelli, was the eldest child and only son of Gianni Agnelli, the industrialist patriarch of Fiat S.p.A., and of Marella Agnelli, who was born Donna Marella Caracciolo di Castagneto.
+He converted to Islam when he was living in New York City, and changed his name; he ultimately converted to Shia Islam in the 90s.
 In mid-November 2000, he was found dead under a bridge on the outskirts of Turin.